cloudflare/chanfana/README.md

 ### 3. Core openapi schema customizations

-Besides adding a schema to your endpoints, its also recomended to customize your schema.

-This can be done by passing the schema argument when creating your router, and all [OpenAPI Fixed Fields](https://swagger.io/specification/#schema) are available.
+Besides adding a schema to your endpoints, its also recomended you customize your schema.
+This can be done by passing the schema argument when creating your router.
+All [OpenAPI Fixed Fields](https://swagger.io/specification/#schema) are available.

 The example bellow will change the schema title, and add a Bearer token authentication to all endpoints